About Women's Aid Training and Education

 Jo worked in the Cornwall refuge where her work involved all aspects of direct support for women, after which she was a police IDVA, with extensive knowledge of the criminal justice system and the family courts.
 Jo also carried out advocacy support, representing victims with housing and benefit issues.

-Currently Jo works for the National Training Centre at Women’s Aid, where she develops and delivers accredited training and qualifications for the sector.
+Currently Jo works for Training and Education at Women’s Aid, where she develops and delivers accredited training and qualifications for the sector.
 Jo is also a qualified assessor and continues her direct work as a part-time hospital IDVA.